crpurcell/RMpipeL5/Readme.txt

 * Pipeline script to batch create publication plots and export results tables.

 # LONG TERM TODO:
-* Measure noise from an annulus instead of a box.
-Even using MADFM the Stokes I RMS is biased.
-* Implement other methods of source extraction in PPC vote.
-* Turn on -o flag in RM-synthesis script?
 * re-write feedback for RM-clean and implement useful logging.

 #-----------------------------------------------------------------------------#

 TODO PVACAT:

-* New scripts to run qu-fitting and model comparison
+* Integrate new scripts to run qu-fitting and model comparison